First I want to Congratulate the 2014 US Team of Richard Stubblefield - Mark Rudner - Josh Ellison - Sasha Nadien!!!

 Plane Carriers ROCK!!

 I built up the first of the new plane carriers this evening.
 The design works great.
 The lower cross piece and the handle are 3 layers of 6mm birch plywood with a relief in the middle layer for a 6mm or 1/4" dowel.
 I happened to have some 1/4" aluminum rod in the closet, so that's what you see in the pics.
 When I get back from KS I will stop and get some carbon tubes just to be cool...
-The racks are available in 4, 6, or 8 plane sizes.
 I used some anchor bolts and nylon wing nuts to make the racks easily removable for travel.

 I think these are going to look great after they are sanded and painted!!